jmakofsk/JacobPortfolio/final-project-part-two.md

 One of the most surprising insights from this process was the difference in impact between the two variables.
 Grocery CPI appeared to have little to no clear relationship with presidential approval ratings, while gas CPI showed a much stronger and more noticeable correlation.

-Showing these graphs side by side made this contrast more apparent than when they were overlaid in a single chart.
+Showing these charts side by side made this contrast more apparent than when they were overlaid in a single chart.

 Here is my proposed (very rough) draft of how my story can go.
 I hope to use minimal text: